Tending the Nervous System in Times of Crisis

 A short guided practice (same as above) followed by a short talk on how to modify your meditation practice in times of crisis to tend to you nervous system in order to foster greater well-being.

-Grateful Heart Meditation: Gratitude can be a counterbalance to grief.
-This short practice offers an invitation to drink in the nourishment of beauty and appreciation.
+Meditation on beauty: This short practice offers an invitation to drink in the nourishment of beauty and appreciation.

 Grounding Practices: